youngkin/hugoblog/content/post/PulseWidthModulationRaspberryPi.md

 [^10]: A [Frequency to Period Calculator](https://www.sensorsone.com/frequency-to-period-calculator/) is handy for quick calculations, or validation, of frequency to period conversion (period = 1/frequency).
 [^11]: [Frequency page on Wikipedia](https://en.wikipedia.org/wiki/Frequency#CITEREFSerwayFaughn1989) discusses frequency and period
 [^12]: [RaspberryPPi Pinout](https://pinout.xyz/) is a good source that describes each pins' role, physical pin number, and for GPIO pins the GPIO pin number for the BCM2835 board.
 It has tabs that can be used to highlight which pins serve which purpose, e.g., PWM pins.
-[^13]: [pigpio](https://abyz.me.uk/rpi/pigpio/pdif2.html) has a C library.
+[^13]: [pigpio](https://abyz.me.uk/rpi/pigpio/pdif2.html) is primarily a Python library.
+It also has a C library.
 It has the distinction of performing hardware PWM on any GPIO pin.
+I'm not sure how it does this.
 [^14]: [Linear LED PWM](https://jared.geek.nz/2013/feb/linear-led-pwm) provides guidelines/formulas for getting linear scaling when changing the brightness of an LED via PWM.
 Googling "LED PWM linear brightness" brings up several other articles as well.
 [^15]: [Driving PWM output frequency](https://raspberrypi.stackexchange.com/questions/53854/driving-pwm-output-frequency) provides some interesting information and discussion on Raspberry Pis with 26 and 40 GPIO pins.
 [^16]: [Setting up your Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up) is the official documentation for getting started with a Raspberry Pi including things like required hardware as well as how to install the OS and other important details.
-[^17]: There is a 3rd way to generate PWM signals, [DMA or Direct Memory Access](https://stackoverflow.com/questions/50427275/raspberry-how-does-the-pwm-via-dma-work),.
+[^17]: There is a 3rd way to generate PWM signals, [DMA or Direct Memory Access](https://stackoverflow.com/questions/50427275/raspberry-how-does-the-pwm-via-dma-work).
 It won't be discussed here in this article.
 [^18]: [Breadboard Basics - Types](http://wiki.sunfounder.cc/index.php?title=Breadboard_Basics_%E2%80%93_Types) is a useful introduction to breadboards and how to use them.
 [^19]: [WiringPi library reference guide](http://wiringpi.com/reference/) documents the main WiringPi functions.
 The rest of the website also has some useful information.
+[^20]: [PWM Explorer](https://github.com/youngkin/gpio) is an application that accompanies this article that can be used to experiment with various PWM settings.
+It demonstrates PWM using both Go and C libraries.